All Episodes

 Reverend Wright is going to speak in ways that we haven't heard him speak.

-And he's going to come across, he's going to talk about great charitable works, and I think trying to cure for AIDS in Africa, do all this stuff, and the drive-by's are going to say, see, what was all the hubbub about?
+He's going to talk about great charitable works and how they're trying to cure AIDS in Africa, do all this stuff.

-This is a great humanitarian preacher, blah, blah, blah, blah, blah.
+This is a great humanitarian preacher.

-That's what the purpose of that speech at the National Press Club is.
+Blah, That's what the purpose of that speech at the National Press Club is.

 You want to bet that he will not make a statement blaming America for the creation of AIDS, CIA, whatever.

-Uh if he does that, then there's something seriously wrong with Wright and the Obama campaign, but it's got to be obviously just the opposite of that.
+If he does that, then there's something seriously wrong with Wright and the Obama campaign.

-So the full court press is on, trying to get the magic of the Mathias back, this aura of hope and change and larger than life uh personality of Obama, and that's what this is all about.
+So the full court press is on trying to get the magic of the Mafia back, this aura of hope and change and larger-than-life personality of Obama.

-And so the North Carolina Re Republicans run a great, great ad here, and it is being broadcast all over the place and not costing them anything.
+And so the North Carolina Republicans run a great, great ad here, and it is being broadcast all over the place and not costing them anything.

 And the criticism of the ad started from the Republican presidential nominee.

-Back to the phones we go here on the EIB network from the Limbaugh Institute for unwavering advanced conservative studies.
+Back to the phones we go here on the EIB network from the Limbaugh Institute for unwavering, advanced conservative studies.

-This is Tina, New Lenox, Illinois.
+This is Tina, New Lennox, Illinois.

 Hi, Tina.